dladams/dunerun/build_convention.md

 * build - build without installing
 * remove - remove the installed files (required)
 * test - run tests on the installation

-The list indicates which option are required for a package to be dunerun-conformant.
+The options which a conformant packages is required to support are marked required in the above list.
 If no option is provided, then "install" is used (required)

 ## dunerun